 Former Red Sox All-Star pitcher Derek Lowe was the winning pitcher in the 2004 series-clinching victories over the Anaheim Angels in the ALDS, the New York Yankees in the ALCS, and the St. Louis Cardinals in the World Series.
 Lowe is the only pitcher in MLB history to be credited with the victory in three consecutive postseason series.
 “That was… Read more →

-My dear friend Frank Sullivan would have been 89 years-old on January 23.
-It is hard to believe that Frank has been gone for three years and he is sorely missed by family and friends.
+My dear friend Frank Sullivan would have been 89 years-old on January 23, 2019.
+It is hard to believe that Frank has been gone for over three years and he is sorely missed by family and friends.
 But he had an extraordinary life and it is timely to revisit all that he experienced and achieved!
-To say Frank Sullivan led an interesting… Read more →
+To say Frank Sullivan led… Read more →

 When the calendar flipped to 2019, it ushered in the 149th consecutive season of professional baseball in Boston!
 Boston’s 149 consecutive seasons are the most in major league baseball—in fact the most in the world.
 Chicago is second with 147 consecutive seasons, and we can thank Mrs. O’Leary’s cow for shutting down Chicago baseball in 1872, leaving us with the… Read more →